The following professionals lent their expertise to this article:

 Today’s Best Online Nursing Programs in Indiana

-Choosing the best nursing program for you can be difficult, which is why we researched, analyzed, and evaluated every nursing school in Indiana.
+Choosing the best nursing program for you can be difficult.
+To help, EduMed has researched and analyzed every nursing school in Indiana.
 We’ve ranked them based on a variety of factors, including accreditation, tuition cost, student-to-faculty ratios, and more.
-Click the methodology pop-up above for a more detailed look at how we ranked them, and see which schools stand out below.
+Click the About the Ranking pop-up for a more detailed look at how we ranked them, and then see which schools stand out below.

 # School Name Online Enrollment Tuition Students w/ Aid